When we told people that we were moving to Portugal, we were met with the same responses and questions each time.

 2. American Expats Moving to Portugal Love the Cost of Living

-It’s no secret that Portugal is one of the best countries for American Expats.
+It’s no secret that Portugal is one of the best countries to move to from the USA.
 It’s been featured as one of the top 10 countries in Forbes, Travel and Leisure, Conde Nast Traveler, and Business Insider.
 One of the biggest reasons is the affordable cost of living.

 Some people say Portugal is so cheap but it depends on your situation.
-If you live in a less expensive part of the US and move to Portugal’s bigger cities, you might consider it more reasonable than cheap.
+If you live in a less expensive part of the US and move to Lisbon, you might consider it more reasonable than cheap.

-We rented a house in downtown Ericeira, walking distance to everything including the beach, for 1/4 of what it costs us to live in Los Angeles.
-Our private health insurance is 1/10 the the cost in US.
-Cell phones, groceries, restaurants and other living expenses will also be less expensive.
-Car expenses will be higher.
+Our rental house in downtown Ericeira is walking distance to everything including the beach, for 1/4 of what it costs us to live in Los Angeles.
+Portugal private health insurance is 1/10 the the cost of what we paid in US.
+Cell phones, groceries, restaurants and other living expenses are also less expensive.
+Utilities, gas and tolls are higher.

 3. Communicating in English and Spanish Makes the Move to Portugal Much Easier

 Thankfully many Portuguese people speak English, especially in big cities.
-As a backup, Spanish comes in quite handy when there’s a language gap.
-Being able to minimize the language barrier allows us time to learn Portuguese.
+As a backup, proficient Spanish comes in quite handy when there’s a language gap.

 4. A Lot of Other Expats Move to Portugal